ReverendBayes/ReverendBayes/README.md

 In automotive, I build AI/ML models using deep learning architectures (RNN, CNN, LSTM) and computer vision with OEM datasets.
 I apply clustering, gradient boosting, anomaly detection, and neural networks.
 I deploy full AI pipelines using TensorFlow, PyTorch, and no-code platforms like DataRobot and H2O.

 I code in Python, Java, and C++.
 I work with SQL, Oracle, SQL Server, and NoSQL.
 I track KPIs to measure impact, fine-tune strategies, and lead AI adoption.
+I work with BI tools like Power BI to build dashboards and communicate insights.
 I also advise on AI product strategy, focusing on real-world applications in business.
 <br>